 An astonishing 108 million Americans are renters, according to a recent Rocket Lawyer survey.
-That means, a good portion of the U.S. population (34 percent) goes through the process of renting out a property from a landlord.
+That means a good portion of the U.S. population (34 percent) goes through the process of renting out a property from a landlord.
 Most of us are familiar with it.
 Rental application.
 Reference letters.
 Security deposit.
-The first two: no sweat.But the last step?
+The first two: no sweat.But the last step, can a landlord keep your deposit?
 It still seems perplexing.

 Here are 10 reasons why you’re simply not getting your security deposit back:

 You don’t know the basics of rental law or your tenant rights

 Your lease agreement not only protects your landlord but you as the tenant.
 Before you sign anything, make sure you agree with everything that’s put into writing.
 And more important, learn and follow the clauses of the agreement, which can help give your landlord fewer reasons to deduct from your deposit.
 You don’t have to become a rental law expert by any means.
 It’s just a reminder to stay proactive.
 If something your landlord is doing seems off, we have great resources to jumpstart your research and help you get protected.

 You owe your landlord for late or unpaid rent

 When a contractual obligation to pay the monthly rent is not fulfilled, a landlord in most states is allowed to keep all or a portion of the security deposit necessary to cover the unpaid portion of the rent.
 Nonpayment is considered a breach of a lease.